Good Samaritan Hospital (Dayton)

 Good Samaritan Hospital was a full-service hospital on the west side of Dayton, Ohio.
 The hospital closed in 2018.
 Prior to closing, the hospital had 3,300 employees and 577 beds.
 Good Samaritan Hospital had won numerous awards and was constantly recognized for its excellence in health care delivery and safety by places such as U.S. News & World Report, HealthGrades, and others.

 The hospital was a teaching hospital with the Boonshoft School of Medicine at Wright State University as the affiliated university.
 The hospital was a part of Premier Health Partners.
 The Dayton Heart and Vascular Hospital was owned by Good Samaritan Hospital and was located on the hospital's main campus.

 On January 17, 2018, it was announced Good Samaritan Hospital would close by the end of the year.
 The final patients were discharged on July 20, 2018. and the hospital officially closed on July 23, 2018.
 The closure of the hospital was considered highly controversial due to its status as the only hospital within Dayton's impoverished and largely black west side.
 A complaint regarding the closure was filed with the U.S. Department of Health and the closure was met with a number of protests.
 In November 2018, the scope of the civil rights complaint was expanded, alleging that Premier Health practices a pattern of discriminatory investment in regards to its placement of properties.
 Upon completion of the complaint investigation, the Office for Civil Rights found no civil rights violations in the hospital closure.

 History

 In 1928, the city of Dayton partnered with the Sisters of Charity in Cincinnati to raise $1 million to construct the hospital.
+Cincinnati architect Gustave W. Drach was hired to design the building.
 The hospital was completed four years later.
 In 1975, the hospital expanded by adding its south wing.
 In 2003, Samaritan Pavilion was opened and included an emergency department, intensive care unit, and two additional surgical suites.

 The hospital opened Samaritan North Health Center in 1995, at the time the largest outpatient care center in the country.
 Good Samaritan Hospital acquired Dayton Heart Hospital in May 2008.

 With the closure its main campus, Samaritan North Health Center was re-designated as Miami Valley Hospital North, a branch location of Miami Valley Hospital.

 Abatement work on the inside of the hospital began in early March 2019, with exterior demolition planned to begin in April and continue through the first quarter of 2020.